-Have the indicator examiner left and move the probe down one interspace at a time.
-It is very important to stop and watch a breath with each move.
+Have the indicator examiner left and move the probe up and down the anterior chest in two passes.
+It is very important to stop and watch part of a breath with each move.
 It is wrong to continually slide the probe hoping to spot something on the move.
 Wipe the gel and repeat the process on the other side.

-After viewing the kidney, move up one probe width looking for a pleural effusion.
-The parasagittal orientation easily shows the height of a pleural effusion.
+The probe starts below the diaphragm because this location is very sensitive for finding a pleural effusion.
+Move the probe cephalad and either a typical lung curtain will be seen or a pleural effusion may appear.
 Here is a moderate pleural effusion that was seen in this location.
 The depth was moved to 18 cm to more fully see the pleural effusion.

-After the pleural fluid evaluation, switch the probe to the transverse intercostal orientation and restore the depth to </= 13 cm.
-Keep the indicator examiner left and cover the posterior chest in 3 vertical passes, plus the suprascapular area.
+After the pleural fluid evaluation, switch the probe to the transverse intercostal orientation and, if needed, restore the depth to 12 cm.
+Keep the indicator examiner left and cover the posterior chest by vertical up and down movement, subtly adjusting probe rotation to remain intercostal as the probe moves cephalad.
 There is enough gel on the chest to never leave the chest with the probe.
-The intercostal spaces are not oriented horizontally on the chest but at a more oblique angle.
-Make sure the probe is fully intercostal to get the view.
-Ribs should not be seen.
+Depending on the size of a patient, only two or three vertical passes are needed to cover the posterior chest.